 Some SAFE members have web sites, others are still developing their Internet presence.
-On this page you can find more information about those SSOs who have web sites, by clicking on their name in the text, or you can download list from here.
+On this page you can find more information about those SSOs who have web sites, by clicking on their name in the text.

-> AUSTRIA: Schlaganfall-Hilfe Österreich (the Austrian Stroke Self-Help Association)
+AUSTRIA: Schlaganfall-Hilfe Österreich (the Austrian Stroke Self-Help Association)

 Schlaganfall-Hilfe Österreich, the Austrian Stroke Self-Help Association, aims to promote and support regional work of its members, raising public awareness of stroke, both nationally and internationally.

 The purposes of the Belgian Stroke Council are to promote scientific exchange within Belgium by organizing scientific meetings and collaborating with International Stroke Societies and to establish guidelines in stroke prevention and treatment.

 The Stroke Foundation /Vascular Disease is constituted as a driving and proactive entity in the fight against stroke by means of collaboration between all those entities and public or private associations worried by the disease.